|Fees||Look up fees|

 On completion of this subject, the student is expected to:

-- Can demonstrate an understanding of professional codes of conduct and ethical standards as they apply to entrepreneurship and innovation in business practice
+- Demonstrate how professional codes of conduct and ethical standards apply to entrepreneurship and innovation in business practice.

 On completion of this subject, students should have developed the following generic skills: